Euphorbia prostrata

 -

-Prostrate Spurge is an annual herb in the Euphorbiaceae (spurge) family with prostrate to ascending stems with round or oblong leaves.
-It is native to the tropical/sub-tropical areas of the Americas, Mexico and in the south-central U.S. Euphorbia is named after Euphorbus, a Greek physician who served King Juba of Numidia in 12BC.
-Prostrata is for the way it lies on the ground.
-It is weedy and can be found in disturbed areas along the side of the road, waste areas, railroads even sidewalk cracks.
-It can be found in lawns and gardens.
-Extracts from the plant are used in India as a treatment for hemorrhoids.
+Prostrate spurge is an annual herb in the spurge family (Euphorbiaceae) with prostrate to ascending stems with ovate or oblong leaves.
+It is native to the Central and Southern United States and Tropical and Subtropical America.
+It is weedy and can be found in disturbed areas along the side of the road, waste areas, railroads, and even sidewalk cracks.
+It can also be found in lawns and gardens.
+The epithet, prostrata, means "lying on the ground" and references the weed's habit.

 The plant prefers full sun to partial shade in dry, sandy or gravelly soils.
 Seedlings are very small but will flower when young.
 This plant is a prolific seeder.
 Seeds have limited or no dormancy and germinate quickly.

-This plant is best found in native gardens or meadows and lawns.
+This weed is found in native gardens or meadows and lawns.

 Quick ID Hints: